Moodboard: visually represent a project or a product environment as a team

 Raj Krishnan is a Digital Transformation Advisor at Microsoft, based in Chicago.
-Raj drives change programs to help build a company’s digital business as well as guiding organizations through the process of reimagining and transforming customer engagements, employee experiences, business models and operations.
-As part of his job, Raj designs and runs workshops with different groups.
+Raj drives change programs to help build a company’s digital business, and drives organizations through the process of reimagining and transforming customer engagement, employee experience, business models and operations.
+As part of his job, Raj designs and runs workshops with multiple groups.
 Here, we explore how Klaxoon helps him with that.

 Raj discovered Klaxoon 2 years ago, after exploring ways to run Design Thinking workshops.
 He found it to be so useful that it quickly became his favorite platform for more than 30 workshop sessions.
 Today, he uses it extensively to plan and facilitate his workshops – for which he has his own methodology.
 Raj uses a lot of Klaxoon templates to work on Value Stream Mapping, Design Thinking, Horizon Mapping Challenges, Opportunities and Challenges and stakeholder mapping.

 Raj uses the principles of Design Thinking methods when he is working with teams on experienced-based issues.
 His focus is on strategy rather than on the product, although he believes it is possible to use the same methodology for both.
 Typically, Raj works with teams who are not sure about how to get started, so his job is to give them the right methodology to get everyone’s feedback, and then prioritize it.

 Raj uses Session for each of his workshops, and creates multiple activities (mostly Boards) which he can then share and use during the workshop.
 Because Raj has his own methodology, he prefers to compose a Session, and then create templates that he can reuse.
 This works out to be an effective way to save time, and he likes to use features such as color codes, dimensions and categories to make the visuals really stand out.